Scott Cooper's unrealized projects: The Emperor's Children

 On October 11, 2011, it was reported that Cooper would be directing a film of the Claire Messud novel The Emperor's Children, which had initially been set up as a directing vehicle for filmmaker Noah Baumbach the year prior.
-Working from Baumbach's adaptation, the film was predicted to beginning production in the spring of 2012.
+Working from Baumbach's adaptation, the film was predicted to begin production in the spring of 2012.

 The Man in the Rockefeller Suit

-On October 21, 2011, Deadline Hollywood announced that Cooper made deal to direct and possibly adapt The Man in the Rockefeller Suit, based on the nonfiction book about Christian Gerhartsreiter.
+On October 21, 2011, Deadline Hollywood announced that Cooper had a made deal to direct and possibly adapt The Man in the Rockefeller Suit, based on the nonfiction book about Christian Gerhartsreiter.
 Donald De Line was going to produce through De Line Pictures.

 Lie Down in Darkness

 In August 2012, Kristen Stewart was in talks to star in Cooper's planned adaptation of the 1951 William Styron novel Lie Down in Darkness.
 Cooper wrote the adapted script after completing Crazy Heart and had previously considered Jennifer Lawrence and Colin Firth for parts in the film.
 "When you're casting a family, all the elements have to come together perfectly and delicately," Cooper said of the project in 2013.
 "I'm in the process of talking to a number of actors and actresses," he added, denying Stewart's involvement as definite.